sda97ghb/CppProperties/README.md

 There are two property class templates: **Property\<T\>** and **ObservableProperty\<T\>**.

-Template argument **T** can be of any compatible with C++:
+Template argument **T** can be of any type compatible with C++:
 - primitive type such as **int** or **double**
 - C++ class such as **std::string** or **std::list\<std::string\>**
 - Qt class such as **QString** or **QVariantList**

 **Property\<T\>** holds a value of type T and has mechanism of assigning user defined getter and setter.
-If getter and setter is not provided by user default getter and setter will be used.
+If getter and setter are not provided by user default getter and setter will be used.

 **ObservableProperty\<T\>** can do all work of **Property\<T\>** and also add an ability to assign an observer which will get property change notifications.